-The online reservation system is in use by Camano Island, Coupeville, Darrington, Freeland, Granite Falls, Lakewood/Smokey Point, Lynnwood, Mariner, Marysville, Monroe, Mountlake Terrace, Mukilteo, Oak Harbor, Snohomish, and Stanwood.
+The online reservation system is in use by Camano Island, Coupeville, Darrington, Freeland, Granite Falls, Lake Stevens, Lakewood/Smokey Point, Lynnwood, Mariner, Marysville, Monroe, Mountlake Terrace, Mukilteo, Oak Harbor, Snohomish, and Stanwood.
 If you would like to reserve a meeting room at another library, please check the individual library page for reservation procedures.
 Individuals using the library meeting rooms must agree to the provisions in the Sno-Isle Libraries Meeting Room Use Policy.

 - Sno-Isle Libraries provides access to its public meeting rooms in an equitable manner to organizations engaged in educational, cultural, intellectual, charitable or civic work.
 All meetings will be non-exclusive and will be open to the general public regardless of the attendee's gender, race, ethnicity, age, disability, sex, sexual orientation, gender, veteran status, marital status, or religious or political affiliation.